 - What happened? - When did it happen? - Where did it happen? - Who did it? - How do you know them?
 (If the relationship of the abuser is unclear) - Make no promises.
 Don't tell the child that you won't tell anyone what they tell you.
 Explain that you might need to speak to other people to ensure that they are safe. - Document exact quotes write exactly what the child tells you. - Be supportive, not judgmental.
 Don't talk negatively. - Have an understanding about abuse and neglect.
-Know the four kinds of child abuse: physical, emotional, sexual, and neglect.
+Know the four kinds of child abuse: physical, emotional, sexual, and neglect. - Teachers will then update the information on 'My Concern' and upload any relevant documents.

 If needed complete a referral to DSL.
-If a member of staff thinks a child is at immediate risk of significant harm and is unable to immediately speak to the DSL or DDSL, they should contact The Front Door on 01452 426565 or in an emergency call 999.
+If a member of staff thinks a child is at immediate risk of significant harm and is unable to immediately speak to the DSL or DDSL, they should contact

+(The MASH Team) on 01452 426565 or in an emergency call 999.
 Any such referral should be reported to the DSL or DDSL as soon as possible after referral.
+You may be asked: